daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+---

+**I'll be joining the <a href="https://cs.utexas.edu/">UT Austin CS department</a> as an Assistant Professor starting Fall 2023, and I'll be looking for PhD students!** If you're interested in working with me, please apply to the <a href="https://www.cs.utexas.edu/graduate/prospective-students/apply">UT CS PhD program</a>.

+---
 I am a Senior Researcher at Microsoft in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of CTO at Azure for Operators</a> where I build software systems that make 5G and next-generation cellular network infrastructure secure, reliable, and energy efficient.
 I completed my PhD in the Computer Science Department at Carnegie Mellon University, advised by